-Further, the general price depression in the end-customer market along with the fact that the RegTP has authorized Deutsche Telekom's price cuts in the end-customer market (announced to be effective as of January 1 and April 1, 1999) may adversely affect us.
+Further, the general price depression in the end-customer market along with the fact that the RegTP has authorized Deutsche Telekom's price cuts in the end-customer market (announced to be effective as of January 1, April 1 and July 1, 1999) may adversely affect us.
 Other large operators also have reduced their prices which may adversely affect our business.
+These price cuts have come under attack before the European Commission and the courts.
+The outcome of these proceedings is, however, difficult to predict; decision-making may take years.